dmbarbour/glas/docs/GlasApps.md

 ### Declarative Routing

-Transactions can move or copy data without directly observing the data moved.
-While stable, further repetition will *continuously* move or copy data.
-The system can optimize by verifying stability then sending committed data directly to its destination.
+A subset of transactions may focus on wiring or routing data - i.e. moving or copying data without observing it.
+It is feasible for the system to identify stable routes, such that the writer transaction can directly send data to its destination, skipping one or several transactions.
+A motive is to eliminate latency and indirection of intermediate transactions.

-This optimization is most useful where it bypasses interface boundaries between applications or components.
-An application can serve as a switchboard or introducer for other applications, yet preserves ability to modify routes based on a dynamic configuration.
+This optimization is most useful when it penetrates interface boundaries between applications or components.
+An application can serve as a switchboard or introducer for other applications, yet preserves ability to modify routes based on a time-varying configuration.
 There is no compromise to latency, modularity, or reactivity.

+Declarative routing can be supported by dedicated move and copy APIs, but it is awkward to use such APIs across abstraction layers and resource models.
+Thus, in practice, this optimization depends on abstract interpretation, lazy reads, and other techniques to distinguish blind dataflow.

 ### Live Program Update